RobPanneton/flighthub-project/README.md

 The flight data is generated for the next 14 days from the current date when seeding.
 Ensure to enter a valid airport code, city code, or city name from the list above when querying for flights.

+## Design

+The design used is mobile based and drew inspiration from the Flighthub desktop website in mobile viewport width.

 ## Project Structure and Architecture